tlkh/m1-cpu-benchmarks/README.md

-# m1-cpu-benchmarks

-M1 CPU Benchmarks
+# M1 CPU Benchmarks

-## Goals

-To test CPU-based performance on M1.
+To test CPU-based performance on M1 on various compute tasks.

 ## Benchmarks

+Preface: benchmarking is hard, there are many possible configs/compile options etc for things like NumPy, as well as many different tasks.
+Constructive feedback is wellcome!

 ### Numpy

 Benchmark a variety of different functions in NumPy.

+[Accelerate](https://developer.apple.com/documentation/accelerate) is Apple's high-performance computation library.
+NumPy can be compiled with support for Accelerate.
 M1 is almost 2x faster in MatMul, almost certainly because the Accelerate library is dispatching the MatMul to the "secret" AMX coprocessor.

+Comparison between NumPy (with Accelerate) vs NumPy (from conda) vs 5600X.
+Numpy reported configs for each can be found in the [Setup & Configs](https://github.com/tlkh/m1-cpu-benchmarks#setup--configs) section below.

 | Task       | Accelerate | Conda | 5600X |
 | ---------- | ---------- | ----- | ----- |